How to Care for Your Red-Eared Slider

 If you are using a Waterland tub or similar setup, the land portion of the enclosure should offer several inches of moist, sandy soil.
 You can do this with Zoo Med Reptisoil or by mixing your own substrate with approximately 80% clean topsoil and 20% play sand (measured by volume).

 Substrate is not required in the aquatic portion of the enclosure, although it does offer a form of enrichment when provided, encouraging natural behaviors.
 Sand and crushed coral are the best options.
 This must be cleaned with a siphon regularly, preferably at each water change.
 Avoid pebbles or gravel, as these will cause problems if ingested.

 What décor can you use in a red-eared slider enclosure?

-Aside from the basking area, there are additional ways you can increase the enclosure’s functionality and general attractiveness.
+Here are some additional ways you can increase the enclosure’s functionality and general attractiveness.
 Here are some ideas:

 - live/artificial plants